 What is Drug-induced Psychosis?

-Psychosis is sometimes also referred to as a psychotic episode or psychotic experienced.
+Psychosis is sometimes also referred to as a psychotic episode or psychotic experience.
 It is when you perceive reality in a different way to other people, essentially losing touch with what is real and what is not.

 Psychosis can be caused by a number of mental health conditions, including schizophrenia, bipolar disorder and severe depression.
 It can also be triggered by alcohol or drug misuse and this is known as drug-induced psychosis.
 People with an underlying mental health condition that can cause psychosis can also be more susceptible to experiencing drug-induced psychosis when using mind-altering substances.